cobaltpngsituation/cobaltpngsituation/README.md

 <details>
 <summary>
-abt me
+🛈
 </summary>

 ###

-Hey, it's a pleasure to meet you.
-Feel free to look around.
-Although I don't speak much because I'm quite shy, I'm generally easy-going and friendly
+Hey, I'm Cobalt.
+I'm above Ontario's drinking age, and prefer to be left out of e-drama that doesn't have to do with me.
+I hop on Pony Town to have in the bg, or sit with friends.
+Although I don't speak much due to being shy and socially awkward, I'm easy-going, and friendly generally, being unopposed to roleplaying or speaking to strangers; However, I don't accept friend requests straight away, as firstly, I'd like to get to know you more.

-I'm above Ontario's drinking age, and appreciate being left out of drama that doesn't have to do w/me
+I'm above Ontario's drinking age and prefer being left out of e-drama that doesn't have to do w/me.

-C+H is always allowed unless stated otherwise.
-I'm also always open to interacting with others unless otherwise stated, too
+C+H is always allowed unless it's not in my pony's name.

-I'm easier to speak to in whispers as I'm frequently off-tab

-I can't read tones too well and appreciate tone tags.
-I barely use them myself, but I'm not opposed to using them if requested to
+I'm easier to speak to in whispers as I'm almost always off-tab, and I also can't read tones too well and appreciate tone tags, but barely use them myself, though I am not opposed to using them.

 ⠀。⠀![](https://file.garden/Z0TC-0mCggxGeVLO/Icons/Pride%20flags/Demiromantic%20flag.png) + ![](https://file.garden/Z0TC-0mCggxGeVLO/Icons/Pride%20flags/Demisexual%20flag.png) + ![](https://file.garden/Z0TC-0mCggxGeVLO/Icons/Pride%20flags/Straight%20ally.png)⠀⠀ᵔ⠀⠀all interactions are platonic as I'm taken (10.24.20 ❤︎)